Rossz Csillag Alatt Született

-Rossz Csillag Alatt Született ([ˈross ˈt͡ʃillɒɡ ˈɒlɒtt ˈsylɛtɛtt]) is the twelfth studio album by Canadian electronic music producer Venetian Snares, released on the Planet Mu label on 2005.
-Inspired by a visit to Hungary, the album title and all of the track names are in Hungarian; Rossz Csillag Alatt Született translates to "Born Under A Bad Star", a Hungarian expression which means "cursed from birth".
+Rossz Csillag Alatt Született ([ˈross ˈt͡ʃillɒɡ ˈɒlɒtt ˈsylɛtɛtt]) is the twelfth studio album by Canadian electronic music producer Venetian Snares, released on the Planet Mu label in 2005.
+Inspired by a visit to Hungary, the album title and all of the track names are in Hungarian; Rossz Csillag Alatt Született translates to "Born Under The Wrong Star", or figuratively, "Cursed From Birth".
 The album consists of classical strings and brass combined with breakbeats.

 Overview

 The concept of the album came when Aaron Funk imagined himself as a pigeon on Budapest's Királyi Palota (Royal Palace).
 Its third track, "Öngyilkos Vasárnap" is a cover of the song "Szomorú Vasárnap" ("Gloomy Sunday") by Hungarian composer Rezső Seress, which has been referred to as the Hungarian suicide song.
 According to urban legend, Seress's song has inspired the suicide of multiple people, including his fiancée.
 The song was reportedly banned in Hungary.
 It has also been covered by many artists.
 Billie Holiday's vocals are sampled in this track.

 The album also samples various pieces of classical music: